• Features

 If you’re using Omnisend for email marketing in your Shopify store, watch this video to learn how to set up all authentication settings for optimal delivery and how to make emails not go to junk:

-Free email addresses increase the risk of Shopify emails going to spam. [email protected] tells providers you’re either unprofessional or fraudulent.
+Free email addresses increase the risk of Shopify emails being marked as spam. [email protected] signals to providers that you’re either unprofessional or fraudulent.

-No email hosting?
-Use Shopify’s forwarding feature to create professional addresses that route to your personal inbox.
-Google Workspace provides full functionality, but costs extra and might not be worth it to stop your store from filling up with spam.
+If you don’t have a hosting, use Shopify’s forwarding feature to create professional addresses that route to your personal inbox.
+Google Workspace offers full functionality but costs extra and might not be worth it just to stop your store from filling up with spam.

 Warm your email-sending reputation

-Blasting thousands of emails from a new domain triggers spam filters because you lack an existing sender reputation.
-You need gradual volume increases.
-Here’s an example:
+Sending thousands of emails from a new domain triggers spam filters because you lack an existing sender reputation.
+You need gradual increases in volume to acquire it.

-Keep increasing your sends until you reach capacity.
-It should take four to eight weeks total.
-Focus on engagement during warm-up — ask questions, request feedback, encourage replies.
+Keep increasing your sends until you reach the needed capacity.
+It should take four to eight weeks in total.
+Focus on engagement during warm-up: ask questions, request feedback, encourage replies.
 Each positive interaction builds trust.

 This video provides additional tips to warm your domain: